Theaflavin

 How Does It Work?

-Theaflavin has antioxidant, antiviral, and anti-cancer effects in test tube experiments and in animals.
+Theaflavin has antioxidant, plant compounds, and anti-cancer effects in test tube experiments and in animals.
 The effects of theaflavin in humans are not well studied.

 Uses

-- High levels of cholesterol or other fats (lipids) in the blood (hyperlipidemia).Early research shows that taking a green tea extract with extra theaflavin seems to help reduce cholesterol.
+- High levels of lipid balance or other fats (lipids) in the blood (hyperlipidemia).Early research shows that taking a green tea extract with extra theaflavin seems to help reduce lipid balance.

 - Cancer.